 - Steve Weyer has been fascinated by "hypertext/media" and electronic books for several decades.
 His 1981 PhD dissertation ("Searching for Information in a Dynamic Book") evaluated the use of an electronic history book by 5th grade students; he subsequently researched interactive encyclopedias.
 In 1995, he developed and distributed a hybrid book reader / web browser -- Newt's Cape -- for the Newton MessagePad.
 Now, he enjoys multiple reading options on his Apple iPad.

-- Steve has 40+ years experience with computer software, including research and development for Stanford University, Xerox PARC, Atari, HP Labs and Apple on programming languages, education environments, electronic books and artificial intelligence.
+- Steve has 45+ years experience with computer software, including research and development for Stanford University, Xerox PARC, Atari, HP Labs and Apple on programming languages, education environments, electronic books and artificial intelligence.
 During the 1990s, Steve consulted on enabling technologies for pharmaceutical research, including document management.
-After moving to Ashland in 2006 (after first visiting in mid-70s), he’s been enjoying non-technical activities such as hiking, rock climbing, reading, theater, improv comedy, volunteering, and OLLI classes; at OLLI, Steve has offered CROSSWORDS and YOU, CROSSWORDS Practicum: Beginner, Evolution of the Internet, and an Internet Issues Community Lecture.
+After moving to Ashland in 2006 (after first visiting in mid-70s), he’s been enjoying non-technical activities such as hiking, reading, theater, improv comedy, volunteering, and OLLI classes; at OLLI, Steve has offered Internet History and Issues, CROSSWORDS and YOU, and Crossword Practicums: Intermediate and Beginner.

 - Steve Weyer: Confessions of a technology addict Ashland Daily Tidings; Aug 29, 2012

 - 1. Introduction: Syllabus and Course Materials (below)

 - General Trends